Slack Lightning is a prototype extension of the communication application, Slack, that allows for users to

 exploring instantaneous communication without intrusive interfaces, this concept could be pushed

 forwards to free us of our love of sticky applications.

 This model has potential to become its own standalone, lightweight application.
 Leaning on Slack as a base study was useful to help flesh out functionality, but isn’t necessary to push the concept further.
 I’d be interested to see what new ideas can stem for a tool such as this.

 This four day design sprint taught me a lot about prioritization and execution.
-Certain elements had to fall by the wayside
+Certain elements had to fall

 to make room for mission-critical arguments in my finalized solution.